Referensi dan Snapshot

 Running no_listing_09_snapshots

-The length of the array when the snapshot was taken is 0
+The area of the rectangle when the snapshot was taken is 30

-The current length of the array is 1
+The current area of the rectangle is 50

 Run completed successfully, returning []